By closing this window, we’ll assume you’re okay to continue.

 The versatile new layout of the property means that it can be used for a variety of purposes, including a highly serviced hotel, and/or a venue for cultural or business events.

-Members of the public will be able to visit the house during any of the eight free annual open days which will be hosted by the Margate Civic Society.
+Members of the public are able to visit the house during any of the free annual open days which are hosted by the Margate Civic Society.

 These properties have a mixed history, mostly as private homes, number 28 having started out as a boarding school, with both becoming guest houses by the mid-20th century.
 Like most properties in the square, they became run down following the shrinking domestic tourist trade after the 1970’s.